mozilla/addons-server/docs/topics/api/addons.rst

     :>json string compatibility[app_name].max: Maximum version of the corresponding app the version is compatible with.
 Should only be enforced by clients if ``is_strict_compatibility_enabled`` is ``true``.
     :>json string compatibility[app_name].min: Minimum version of the corresponding app the version is compatible with.
-    :>json string edit_url: The URL to the developer edit page for the version.
+    :>json string edit_url: The URL to the author (developer) edit page for the version.
     :>json int file.id: The id for the file.
     :>json string file.created: The creation date for the file.
     :>json string file.hash: The hash for the file.